AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 5.11 - Move Services Routes

-@routes-services-js-move-routes In `app.js` locate the transfer and payment post and get routes, cut and paste these routes in `services.js` below the require statements.
-Now in `accounts.js` update the routes to be part of the router by replacing `app.get` with `router.get`.
+@routes-services-js-move-routes In `app.js` locate the transfer and payment post and get routes, cut and paste these routes to `services.js` below the require statements.
+Now in `services.js` update the routes to be part of the router by replacing `app.get` with `router.get`.

 ## 5.12 - Export the Router